Pia Toscano: Career

 Following her elimination, Toscano appeared on several talk shows.
 She performed on The Tonight Show with Jay Leno on April 8, Live with Regis and Kelly on April 11, Today on April 12, and The Ellen DeGeneres Show on April 14.
 She performed "I'll Stand by You" on the April 26, 2011 episode of Dancing with the Stars.
 On May 25, Toscano appeared on Rachael Ray along with Stefano Langone and Paul McDonald.
 Toscano performed "The Star-Spangled Banner" and "I'll Stand by You" at the Memorial Day Concert in Washington, D.C., on May 29, 2011.

 The following summer, Toscano toured with the American Idols Live!
 Tour 2011, which began in West Valley City, Utah on July 6, 2011, and ended in Manila, Philippines on September 20, 2011.

 On July 5, 2011, it was announced that Toscano had officially signed with Interscope Records.
 Her debut single titled "This Time" premiered July 11 and was released digitally on July 13.
 Toscano performed the single on So You Think You Can Dance on August 4, Good Morning America on August 12, and Live with Regis and Kelly on August 16.
 Toscano had worked with Rock Mafia on two songs titled "Counterfeit" and "Dreamgirl" for her then-upcoming album.

 On September 11, 2011, Toscano performed "God Bless America" at the New York Mets and Chicago Cubs game.
 In addition, Toscano performed "I'll Stand by You" and "This Time" at the Columbus Day parade in New York City.
 Toscano performed "The Star-Spangled Banner" at the NASCAR Sprint Cup Series Championship in Miami, Florida on November 20, 2011.

 Toscano recorded a duet of "The Christmas Song" with Il Volo for their EP Christmas Favorites, which was released on November 21, 2011.
 On November 27, 2011, Toscano appeared on Disney Channel's So Random!, where she performed her single "This Time".
 Toscano also co-wrote the song "Wrecking Ball" with Steven Miller for Aubrey O'Day, which was released on April 23, 2012.

-She performed "The Star-Spangled Banner" before every Los Angeles Kings home game in the 2012 Stanley Cup playoffs, in the 2013 Stanley Cup playoffs, the first two rounds of the 2014 Stanley Cup playoffs, game 5 of the 2014 Stanley Cup Finals, before the 2014–15 season opener on October 8, 2014, and before Game 2 of the first round of the 2016 Stanley Cup Playoffs.
+She performed "The Star-Spangled Banner" before every Los Angeles Kings home game in the 2012 Stanley Cup playoffs, in the 2013 Stanley Cup playoffs, the first two rounds of the 2014 Stanley Cup playoffs, game 5 of the 2014 Stanley Cup Final, before the 2014–15 season opener on October 8, 2014, and before Game 2 of the first round of the 2016 Stanley Cup Playoffs.